spasiu/precourse/pages/math.md

 ## Assignment statements

 Another sort of statement is a statement of assignment, _i.e._ assignment statement.
-An assignment statement looks like this `const pi = 3.14`.
+An assignment statement looks like this `let pi = 3.14`.
 What's happened is that we've **assigned** the value `3.14` to a variable, and that variable is called `pi`.
 Now whenever we evaluate `pi` we get `3.14`.
 So now we can recalculate the area of a 14" pizza by evaluating the expression `7 * 7 * pi`.
-We can even assign that expression to another variable `const areaOf14InchPizza = 7 * 7 * pi`.
+We can even assign that expression to another variable `let areaOf14InchPizza = 7 * 7 * pi`.
 And now you can find out exactly how much pizza you'll get if you split one with two friends, `areaOf14InchPizza / 3`.

-So that's how you use and assign variables. **const** _yourVariableName_ **=** _someValue_.
-Like `const pi = 3.14`.
+So that's how you use and assign variables. **let** _yourVariableName_ **=** _someValue_.
+Like `let pi = 3.14`.

 <aside>
-`const` stands for constant, it's the keyword we use to declare a variable.
-There are two other keywords for declaring variables `var` and `let`.
-They are inferior to `const`.
-If you find that statement intriguing, go find out why.
+`let` is the keyword we use to declare a variable.
+There are two other keywords for declaring variables `var` and `const`.
+Feel free to look up the differences.
 </aside>

 <aside>
-If you tried evaluating `const pi = 3.14` in the console, you would have seen that the console spits out `undefined`.
+If you tried evaluating `let pi = 3.14` in the console, you would have seen that the console spits out `undefined`.
 That's because every statement in JavaScript produces some value.
 The value `undefined` is a kind of default non-value value.
 The symbolic representation of nothingness.
 </aside>

 ## Mathematical operators